tommoa/ai-lsp/README.md

 #### Custom Template

-For models with non-standard FIM formats, you can define a custom template:
+For models with non-standard FIM formats, you can define a custom template.
+The template uses `${prefix}` and `${suffix}` placeholders that will be replaced with the code before and after the cursor:

 ```lua
 init_options = {